Engineering Notes by Oriental Motor

 Written by Johann Tang

-Johann Tang is a Product Specialist at Oriental Motor USA Corp. with 20+ years of experience in sales, technical application support, and training of various types of fractional horsepower electric motors, gearheads, actuators, drivers, and controllers.
-Feel free to ask him questions on Linkedin.
+Johann Tang is a Product Specialist at Oriental Motor USA Corp.
+Before joining the marketing team, he spent 15 years in sales, technical application support, and training of various types of fractional horsepower electric motors, gear motors, actuators, drivers, and controllers.
+If you have any questions, please feel free to use the live chat window, 1-800-GO-VEXTA (1-800-468-3982), or techsupport@orientalmotor.com, to reach our product support team.
+Johann can be reached via LinkedIn.
+Sorry, comments have been turned off.

 Subscribe Here!